Kanban-Zai/kanban-zai-version-1.0/settings-team/team-norms.md

 This is actually more dangerous and expensive than it sounds.

 #### COWBOY
-Under this setting members of the team are working fast and loose to dimisish a sudden avalance of work with the downside of leaving a wake of technical debt.
+Under this setting members of the team are working fast and loose to diminish a sudden avalance of work with the downside of leaving a wake of technical debt.
 This is a good way to start a project sometimes.
 Ultimatley though the tech debt is going to weigh you down, but it stretches the costing model out months or years.